callemall/tea-c-sharp-challenge/README.md

 1. The endpoint should return JSON similar to that shown below.
 2. The GPA is not stored in the database, so it must be calculated.
+3. Ignore `null` grades when calculating the GPA.

 ```
 [